 To revenge himself for 20 years of pointless work, Gaspard Winckler has made the jigsaw puzzles ever more difficult.
 Almost blind Bartlebooth dies as he haphazardly attempts to finish the 439th puzzle.
 As Perec writes in the last paragraph of the 99th chapter, a paragraph that brings me near tears whenever I reread it:

 ''It is the twenty-third of June nineteen seventy-five, and it is eight o'clock in the evening.
 Seated at his jigsaw puzzle, Bartlebooth has just died.
 On the tablecloth, somewhere in the crepuscular sky of the four hundred and thirty-ninth puzzle, the black hole of the sole piece not yet filled in has the almost perfect shape of an X. But the ironical thing, which could have been foreseen long ago, is that the piece the dead man holds between his fingers is shaped like a W.''

-Bartlebooth’s project is the most grotesque failure in Life A User's Manual, but at the end of their life every character seems to realize that his life has been meaningless, that his efforts were futile, that he has spent a life building castles in the air, making plans that were unrealistic from the outset on, or that life in the form of chance has at some point intervened.
+Bartlebooth’s project is the most grotesque failure in Life A User's Manual, but at the end of their life every character seems to realize that his or her life has been meaningless, that his or her efforts were futile, that he or she has spent a life building castles in the air, making plans that were unrealistic from the outset, or that life in the form of chance has at some point intervened.

 The book is told by Serge Valène who has lived in the building for over 55 years and who in the final months of his life "conceived the idea of a painting that would reassemble his entire existence: everything his memory had recorded, all the sensations that had swept over him, all his fantasies, his passions, his hates would be recorded on canvas, a compendium of minute parts of which the sum would be his life."